 Delivering end-to-end digital transformation requires a broad set of capabilities and government must continue to build and enhance its skills and capabilities in data, technology and digital to remain able to deliver the needed changes.
 Continuing to focusing on digital skills alone limits the internal capabilities that government can draw on and subsequently the maturity of service transformation that has been achieved.
 Building skills and capabilities takes time and government will need to carefully consider what they build versus buy to not slow the pace of change.

-At HPE we have built a broad range of digital transformation capabilities so that we can complement and enhance the capabilities that our clients have, through active knowledge transfer we help our clients build the skills needed for the next phase of transformation and beyond.
+At DXC we have built a broad range of digital transformation capabilities so that we can complement and enhance the capabilities that our clients have, through active knowledge transfer we help our clients build the skills needed for the next phase of transformation and beyond.

 - Embrace technologies